YunoHost/package_check/README.md

 - `setup_private`: Private installation.
 - `setup_public`: Public installation.
 - `upgrade`: Upgrade package on same version.
 Only test the upgrade script.
+- `upgrade from_commit`: Upgrade package from the specified commit to the latest version.
 - `backup_restore`: Backup then restore.
 - `multi_instance`: Installing the application 2 times to verify its ability to be multi-instance.
 - `incorrect_path`: Causes an arror with a malformed path, path/.